How Not To Waste 60% Of Your Capability!

 Someone who realises that by listening to, and engaging people across the business, that they can harness the potential that exists in each of us to deliver at our best more of the time.

-Alarming as the number sounds, it does not take account of the fact that everything that we do at work is not value adding.
+Alarming as the number sounds, it does not take into account the fact that everything that we do at work is not value adding.
 If we take account of wasteful activity in the work place the potential for improvement is probably closer to 80%.

-Keep Grounded on Purpose
+Keep Grounded in Purpose

 The higher up the career ladder you are the longer the distant to fall.
 So most people need skilled help to support them on the journey.